 The Equator Principles exist already since 2003.
 Nedbank adopted the Equator Principles in 2005.

 Reporting on the Equator Principles

-Nedbank reports annually on their implementation of the Equator Principles.
-The 2015 report can be found here.
+Nedbank must report annually on its implementation of the Equator Principles.
+All information is supposed to be found here.

 Implementation and reporting